 Search Ad Alignment to Keywords Affects Quality Score

 Without going into too much detail, your quality score is a measure of your relevance to a particular keyword.
-Your relevance is determined by your ad copy, your expected click-through-rate (CTR), and your landing page experience.
+Your relevance is determined by your ad copy, your expected click-through-rate (CTR), and your landing page experience. (here's a related post on how to align landing pages to your ads for more conversions)

 For example, if you are bidding on the keyword "Brazilian waxing near me" but your ad doesn't mention that keyword and instead only mentions your salon services in general, this would qualify as poor quality.
 Your CTR for this ad would be poor because it is not aligned with the searcher's intent and what they are looking for.